laxmikantpathade/laxmikantpathade.github.io/index.md

 lang: en
 invisible: true
 seo:
-  title: Laxmikant Pathade, Syracuse, Materials Chemist
+  title: Laxmikant Pathade, Syracuse, Materials Chemist #goes to the tab part
 ---

 A materials chemist by training, I work to enhance the properties of nanomaterials.